carpentries/maintainer-onboarding/_episodes/03-communicate-maintainers.md

 with Maintainers on other lessons also provides you with a broader overall vision of The Carpentries curriculum stack.
 It's a great opportunity to engage in lateral knowledge transfer and community learning!

-To add an issue or PR to the co-working corral agenda, DAN PLEASE ADD HERE APPROPRIATE THING TO DO.
-It's also perfectly fine to join the meetings without a specific issue already selected to work on.
+Any Maintainer can add an issue or PR to the co-working corral agenda by adding it to the [CodiMD pad](https://codimd.carpentries.org/maintainers?both).
+It is also perfectly fine to join the meetings without a specific issue already selected to work on.
 You do not need to attend the monthly Maintainer meetings to join the co-working corrals, and vice versa.
 All Maintainers are welcome!